attopartners/ansible-role-vault/README.md

 ## Requirements

 This role requies a storage backend.
-By default it's configured to use consul.
+By default it's configured to use consul but supports all storage backends.
+Simply update the hash with the correct options for your backend.

 If you're interested in a role for consul it can be found here: